Introducing 5 Ways to Nourish your Soul

 Free writing or keeping a journal

 This will help you connect to the true you.
 Get to know your hopes, dreams and wishes.
 This is about creating a life that you love.
 Really set the atmosphere by finding somewhere quiet and warm and perhaps light a candle.
 Then you could either just take a deep breath and write as the thoughts flow or you could journal prompts.
-Two examples are:
+Three examples are:

 - If you could design your ideal day, what would it look like?